ccamel/awesome-ccamel/README.md

 - [couler-proj/couler](https://github.com/couler-proj/couler) - Unified Interface for Constructing and Managing Workflows on different workflow engines, such as Argo Workflows, Tekton Pipelines, and Apache Airflow.
 - [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly extract of a codebase
 - [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
+- [darrenburns/posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal.
 - [dbcli/pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting
 - [dec0dOS/amazing-github-template](https://github.com/dec0dOS/amazing-github-template) - 🚀 Useful README.md, LICENSE, CONTRIBUTING.md, CODE_OF_CONDUCT.md, SECURITY.md, GitHub Issues, Pull Requests and Actions templates to jumpstart your projects.
 - [deepseek-ai/DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3) -